jeffpflanz/Jeff-CMU-Repository/final_project_JeffPflanz.md

 The visual storyboard above shows where I plan to include new/additional visualizations.
 The wireframe pdf document documents feedback in red.
 I did not find any need to make major changes to the ordering of my story - however, I may rearrange the ordering of some visualizations (specifically placing "Iowa winners often don't win nomination" infographic ahead of any "...but it is crucial to finish in the top three of Iowa" visualizations).

+Unfortunately, I feel limited by technology / my coding skills.
+There are some things my reviewers pointed out that I would have already changed if I could.
+For example, two requested that I make the dots larger on the "Two White, Too Old, Too Rural" dot chart - I could not find a way to do that on Datawrapper.
+Moreover, there are limited ordering/coloring options for fluvial charts on RAWGraphs.
+I may seek help/guidance from Matt on these issues.

 All in all, I am glad I got feedback from three people - they each had at least a few unique suggestions.
 The discussions also made clear which visualizations I had to tweak in order to achieve the "immediate" story impact.